AddisonRogers/EconNotes/Theme 1/Introduction to markets and market failure.md

 A price change will result in a movement along the supply curve.
 A price rise will cause a movement along the supply curve to the right.
 This is called an extension of supply.
 A price fall will cause a movement along the supply curve to the left.
 This is called a contraction of supply.

 #### Shifts of the supply curve
 The supply curve represents the quantity of a good that suppliers wish to sell at any given price.
+As the price of a good rises, suppliers will have an incentive to increase their quantity supplied as they will gain a higher revenue for each unit they sell.
+Therefore, the supply curve slopes upwards from left to right.
+Factors that cause the supply curve to shift:
+- Change in production costs
+- Improvement in production methods
+- Changes in prices of other goods
+- Goods in joint supply
+- Weather or natural disasters
+- The aims and objectives of producers
+- Expectations of future prices
+- Indirect taxes and subsidies
+- New firms enter or leave the industry
+- An increase in the factors of production

-## Consumer and producer surplus (21)
+## Consumer and producer surplus
+**Consumer surplus** is the difference between the amount a consumer is willing to pay and the amount they actually pay for the good.
+**Producer surplus** is the difference between the price producers are willing to supply a good for and the actual market price.

 ## Price elasticity of demand & supply